eylonronen/react-virtual-string/README.md

 ## Props

-This component wrapps react-tiny-virtual-list so it can accept all of its props, moreover it accepts the following:
+This component wrapps react-tiny-virtual-list so it accepts all of its props, moreover it accepts the following:
 \*text: The text to render.
-rowSeperator: the character/string that signifies line ending(Default is \n).
+rowSeperator: the character that signifies line ending(Default is \n).
+rowEndChar: A character to try to end a line with.
+Must set minRowLength to work.
+minRowLength: Minimum length for a row.
+Must set rowEndChar to work.
 rowLength: Maximum number of characters per row(Default is 120).
 rowRender: Function that accpet the row as parameter and returns string/React Component to render for each row.

 \* Required